SkalskiP/make-sense/README.md

 - [X] Export rect labels in Pascal VOC XML format
 - [X] Labelling objects using polygons
 - [X] Export polygon labels in VGG JSON format
-- [ ] Optimization of the process of loading photos from disk - queuing
+- [X] Optimization of the process of loading photos from disk - queuing
+- [X] Image zoom and pan
+- [X] Keyboard shortcuts to improve productivity
 - [ ] Labelling objects using lines
 - [ ] Autofill in label selection dropdown
 - [ ] Export labels in COCO JSON format